The Monthly Time Audit: The 60-Minute Ritual That Reclaims 8–12 Hours of Founder Capacity Every Week

 Had she maintained monthly audits:

-That’s the economics.
-This isn’t a time management tactic.
-It’s capacity insurance.
+That’s the economics: this isn’t a time management system; it’s capacity insurance.

 The Monthly Time Audit isn’t about working less.
-It’s about recovering the 8-12 hours weekly silently consumed by low-ROI work while you’re busy executing.
+It’s about recovering the 8–12 hours per week that low-ROI work quietly consumes while you’re busy executing.

 Start next Friday.